evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 For how to write the task ƉApp using your own contract implementation, have a look at this: [Angular - Task ƉApp Custom Contract](/dapps/angular/task-custom).

-If you don't want to code by yourself, you can simply read the docs and copy the final resulting SRC folder from [dapps/task-data-contract/src](https://github.com/evannetwork/dapps-tutorial-angular/tree/master/dapps/task-data-contract) to the [dapps/task/src](https://github.com/evannetwork/dapps-tutorial-angular/tree/master/dapps/task) folder.
+If you don't want to code by yourself, you can simply read the docs and copy the final resulting src folder from [dapps/task-data-contract/src](https://github.com/evannetwork/dapps-tutorial-angular/tree/master/dapps/task-data-contract) to the [dapps/task/src](https://github.com/evannetwork/dapps-tutorial-angular/tree/master/dapps/task) folder.

 # 1. Contract Implementation
 Before your start your implementation, it is important to decide what functionalities you will need.
 You need to think about data parameters, user roles including security restrictions and so on...

 For this example, we need a contract that handles some contract metadata and a list of todos.
-This is the perfect case for the [evan.network data contract](https://evannetwork.github.io/dev/data-contract) / [data contract wiki](https://github.com/evannetwork/blockchain-core/blob/feature/readthedocs-test/docs/data-contract.rst).
+This is the perfect case for the [evan.network DataContract](https://evannetwork.github.io/dev/data-contract) / [DataContract wiki](https://github.com/evannetwork/blockchain-core/blob/feature/readthedocs-test/docs/data-contract.rst).

-When you use a self-implemented contract, it is important to add the contract implementation ABI to our dbcp.json definition file.
+When you use a self-implemented contract, it is important to add the contract implementation ABI to our `dbcp.json` definition file.
 In this case, we can simply use the blockchain-core data contract wrapper implementation to handle our contract calls.
 For documentation reasons, you should still put the ABI definition of the data contract into the DBCP definition.
 So other people that read the DBCP definition of the created contract automaticaly receive your contract definition and functions.
 So you can program the contract from anywhere, also outside of your application.

-Insert the ABI definition into your dbcp.json file from the following [dbcp.json](https://github.com/evannetwork/dapps-tutorial-angular/blob/master/dapps/task-complete/dbcp.json) (it is a bit large to insert the full ABI here in the documentation).
+Insert the ABI definition into your `dbcp.json` file from the following [dbcp.json](https://github.com/evannetwork/dapps-tutorial-angular/blob/master/dapps/task-complete/dbcp.json) (it is a bit large to insert the full ABI here in the documentation).

 ```json
 {